tomresan/dismo-release/README.md

 cogvideox.eval()
 ```

-You can use the model's `sample` function to generate new videos by transferring motion from `motion_videos` to `images`.
+You can then use the model's `sample` function to generate new videos by transferring motion from `motion_videos` to `images`.
 Since CogVideoX is a text-to-video model at its core, we recommend to additionally provide describing `prompts` alongside the target images for better generation results:
 ```
 generated_videos = cogvideox.sample(
     motion_videos=driving_videos,